reesea/reesea.github.io/ia/owasp-top10.md

 ## **5. Key Takeaways**

-- The OWASP Top 10 should be used as a **baseline** for security testing and code review.
+- The OWASP Top 10 should be used as a baseline for security testing and code review.
-- Each risk maps directly to **CSF categories**, allowing for enterprise-level risk reporting.
+- Each risk maps directly to CSF categories, allowing for enterprise-level risk reporting.
 - Continuous training and vulnerability assessment tools (e.g., OWASP ZAP, Burp Suite) strengthen control assurance.
-- Emphasis on **secure design and monitoring** closes the gap between technical defense and organizational assurance.
+- Emphasis on secure design and monitoring closes the gap between technical defense and organizational assurance.

 ---